djblackberry64/Lempire-resource-bunker/Resource_files/CLI/Instructions-file-for-scripts.md

 ```

 > ✅ One-liner: minimal setup
+>
 > 🔁 Add it to `~/.bashrc` or `~/.zshrc`, then run `. ~/.bashrc` to apply
+>
+> If you use Zsh instead of Bash, add these commands to ~/.zshrc instead.

 ---

 # ✅ Windows (PowerShell) — Make `runcode` Feel Like a Native Command
+> This guide targets Windows PowerShell; for PowerShell Core (pwsh), most steps are similar but the profile path may differ.

 There are two good approaches: